tinohager/Nager.AmazonProductAdvertising/README.md

-# Important
-Amazon rolled out a new API version `paapi5`.
-Only `Nager.AmazonProductAdvertising` Version `2.0.0` or above support new `paapi5`.
-On **31 October 2019** old API will be shut down.
-[Read more](https://dev.to/skatkov/new-amazon-product-advertising-api-is-here-and-you-need-to-migrate-fast-3545)

 # Nager.AmazonProductAdvertising
 Allow access to amazon product advertising API (`paapi5`), you can search a product over the name or a keyword.
 You can visit a demo [here](https://shop.nager.at)